Eating Out in Eugene: A Physicist's Guide

 try these.
 Seriously.

-is a Portland institution that recently spread to Eugene,
+is a Portland institution that spread to Eugene a few years ago,

 and offers some of the best and most entertaining doughnuts